Video Game / Monster Bash

 - Camera Abuse: During Johnny's Idle Animation, he fires a rock at the camera, cracking the lens.

 - Captain Ersatz: Count Chuck obviously takes several elements from both Dracula and Count Orlok.
-Igor is pretty much directly lifted from the title character in the 1958 version of The Fly.
+Igor is pretty much directly lifted from the title character in The Fly (1958).

 - Deadly Rotary Fan: There are spinning ceiling fans which you have to shoot the motors of in order to stop them from hurting/killing you.